 Step 4: ALL work must be turned in the first day the student returns to school.
 After a few days, the student has the responsibility of asking each teacher to sign off on the contract.
-Once all teacher signatures have been obtained, the contract is to be returned to the attendance office ASAP.
+Once all teacher signatures have been obtained, the contract is to be returned to the attendance office ASAP

-"Always keep an open mind and a compassionate heart."
+."Always keep an open mind and a compassionate heart." -Phil Jackson

--Phil Jackson

-Guidance and Counseling

-HS Graduation and UC/CSU Freshman Admission Requirements
+Guidance and Counseling HS Graduation and UC/CSU Freshman Admission Requirements

 High School Subject Areas/ A-Gs MEUSD Requirements for High School Graduation UC Requirements for Freshman Admissions CSU Requirements for Freshman Admissions A. Social Science/ History Four Terms/ 40 credits of history/social studies.
 These include one year of Geography with technology, World History, U.S. History, one quarter of American Government, and one quarter of Economics.
 Two years (terms) of history/social science including U.S. History and World History.
 Two years (terms) of history/social science including U.S. History and World History.
 B. English Four Terms/ 40 credits Four years (terms) of approved courses Four years (terms) of approved courses C. Math Three Terms/ 30 credits Three years (terms) including Integrated Math 2 and Integrated Math 3.
 Four years are recommended.
-Three years^ (terms) including Integrated Math 2 and Integrated Math 3. ^Four years are recommended.

-D. Science Three Terms/ 30 Two years^ (terms) Two years^ (terms) credits^, including with lab required, with lab required, year 1 (Integrated including Integrated including Integrated Science 2, Honors Science 1, Science 1, Biology, or AgBiology), Honors Biology, or Honors Biology, or year 2 (Integrated AgBiology, and AgBiology, and Science 1, Honors Integrated Science 2, Integrated Science 2, Chemistry, or Honors Honors Agriscience) and year 3 Chemistry, or AgChemistry.
-Chemistry, or (Integrated Science 3, AgChemistry.
-Anatomy & Physiology, or ^Three years AgChem) recommended. ^beginning c/o 2024
+Three years (terms) including Integrated Math 2 and Integrated Math 3.
+Four years are recommended.
+D. Science Three Terms/ 30 credits^, including year 1 (Integrated Science 2, Honors Biology, or AgBiology), year 2 (Integrated Science 1, Honors Chemistry, or Agriscience) and year 3 (Integrated Science 3, Anatomy & Physiology, or AgChem) ^beginning c/o 2024 (two years '21-'23) Two years^ (terms) with lab required, including Integrated Science 1, Honors Biology, or AgBiology, and Integrated Science 2, Honors Chemistry, or AgChemistry. ^Three years recommended.
+Two years^ (terms) with lab required, including Integrated Science 1, Honors Biology, or AgBiology, and Integrated Science 2, Honors Chemistry, or AgChemistry.

-(two years '21-'23) E. World Language (other than English) One Term/ 10 credits of either visual and performing arts, or foreign language.
+E. World Language (other than English) One Term/ 10 credits of either visual and performing arts, or foreign language.
+Two years^ (terms) of same language required (completion of Spanish 2). ^Three years recommended.
 Two years (terms) of same language required (completion of Spanish 2).
-Three years recommended.
-Two years (terms) of same language required (completion of Spanish 2).
 F. Fine Arts (Visual and Performing Arts) One Term/ 10 credits of either visual and performing arts, or foreign language.
 One year (term) of visual and performing arts chosen from the following: Art, Graphic Communication, Photography, Band, Music Appreciation, Choir, Mexican Regional Music, or FFA Floral Design.
 One year (term) of visual and performing arts chosen from the following: Art, Graphic Communication, Photography, Band, Music Appreciation, Choir, Mexican Regional Music, or FFA Floral Design.
-G. Electives 60 Credits Required Physical Education Four Term/ 20 credits requirement, or two years with a passing score on the Physical Not Applicable Not Applicable
+G. Electives 60 Credits Required (Includes CCR/Senior Project) Physical Education Four Term/ 20 credits requirement, or two years with a passing score on the Physical Fitness Test.
+Not Applicable Not Applicable TOTALS 240 Credits^